phillipdavidstearns/changemac/README.md

 OUI formats accepts are `xx:xx:xx` or `XX:XX:XX`

-If you also specify a MAC address, the `-s` option will override.
+If you also specify a MAC address, the `-s` option will be overridden.
 The next update will allow you to manually set the last 3 octets and randomly select the OUI.

 Enjoy!